Uses for TRILIPIX® (fenofibric acid) delayed-release capsules5

 - TRILIPIX is a prescription medicine used to treat cholesterol in the blood by lowering the total amount of triglycerides and LDL (bad) cholesterol, and increasing the HDL (good) cholesterol.
 You should be on a low fat and low cholesterol diet while you take TRILIPIX.

 - TRILIPIX is also used along with diet to lower severely high triglycerides.
 Improving blood sugar control in certain people with diabetes may prevent the need for cholesterol drug therapy.

 - TRILIPIX has not been shown to lower your risk of having heart problems or a stroke.

-Important Safety Information for TRILIPIX
+Important Safety Information for TRILIPIX5

 For more information, talk with your healthcare provider.